NAVIGATION MENU Navigate Next

 Guided by six transdisciplinary themes of global significance, students broaden their learning by developing their conceptual understandings and strengthening their knowledge and skills across, between, and beyond subject areas.
 Math, Science, Literacy, Social Studies, Arts, and Physical and Social Education are all developed through Units of Inquiry, offering a robust challenge to acquire knowledge and put it into practice.
 This approach in PYP provides a rigorous, meaningful, and relevant learning journey to better understand the world in which we live.

-In Primary, students are supported in their language learning by meeting them where they are and then designing a pathway for them to be challenged as they build fluency.
+In Elementary, students are supported in their language learning by meeting them where they are and then designing a pathway for them to be challenged as they build fluency.
 This is our approach in Literacy, as well as in Chinese Language and English for Beginners.

 CONCEPT